 Understanding Wrongful Death Damages

-In wrongful death cases, the damages available to the family members of the victims are meant to account for their direct financial losses as well as their intangible losses.
+The damages available to the family members of the victims are meant to account for their direct financial losses as well as their intangible losses.
 In most wrongful death cases, the largest share of damages covers non-economic losses.
 By their very nature, these damages are inherently difficult to put a precise dollar figure on.

 Defendants and insurance companies can be aggressive when handling these claims — they often attempt to settle the case for the lowest amount that they can get away with.
-During this challenging time, you and your family need an experienced Georgia wrongful death attorney by your side.
+During this challenging time, you and your family need an experienced Atlanta wrongful death attorney by your side.

 At MG Law, our wrongful death lawyers know how to hold negligent defendants and their insurers accountable.
 We can help you recover financial relief for: